 6-24 How do genetic factors affect the blood alcohol concentration?

 Alcohol is broken down in the liver by enzymes.
-These enzymes occur in two forms.
+These enzymes occur in 2 forms.
 They may either break down alcohol fast or slowly.
 Fast-acting enzymes, which break down alcohol rapidly, result in a lower than expected blood alcohol concentration for the amount of alcohol taken.
 The opposite is true for the slow-acting form of the enzymes which break down alcohol slowly resulting in a higher than expected blood alcohol concentration.
 The rate at which a mother’s liver breaks down alcohol is determined by whether she has inherited fast- or slow-acting enzymes from her parents.
 Although fetal alcohol syndrome is not an inherited defect, individuals with slow-acting enzymes are at an increased risk of having an infant with fetal alcohol syndrome.